Poem by R.M. Dolin, May 5, 2025, Read Other Poems

 my soul's a sailor,

-a heart without a harbor
+a heart devoid of harbor

 wandering whimsically on